-- (vi) The maintenance of cost records has been specified by the Central Government under Section 148(1) of the Companies Act, 2013.
-We have broadly reviewed the cost records maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2016, as amended and prescribed by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013, and are of the opinion that, prima facie, the prescribed cost records have been made and maintained. - (vii) According to the information and explanations given to us in respect of statutory dues: - (a) Except for certain delays in remittance of Provident fund, Professional tax, Tax deducted at source and Advance tax, the Company has generally been regular in depositing other undisputed statutory dues, including, Employees' State Insurance, Customs Duty, Professional Tax, Cess and other material statutory dues applicable to it with the appropriate authorities during the year. - (b) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income Tax, Goods and Services tax, Customs Duty, Cess, professional tax and other material statutory dues in arrears as at 31 March 2020 for a period of more than six months from the date they became payable. - (c) Details of Income Tax which have not been deposited as at 31 March 2020 on account of disputes are given below:
+(vi) The maintenance of cost records has been specified by the Central Government under section 148(1) of the Companies Act, 2013.
+We have broadly reviewed the cost records maintained by the Company pursuant to the Companies (Cost Records and Audit) Rules, 2014, as amended and prescribed by the Central Government under sub-section (1) of Section 148 of the Companies Act, 2013, and are of the opinion that, prima facie, the prescribed cost records have been made and maintained.
+We have, however, not made a detailed examination of the cost records with a view to determine whether they are accurate or complete.

+(vii) According to the information and explanations given to us, in respect of statutory dues:

+(a) Except for certain delays in remittance of Provident fund, Professional tax, Tax deducted at source, Goods and Services Tax and Advance tax, the Company has generally been regular in depositing other undisputed statutory dues, including, Employees' State Insurance, Customs Duty, Cess and other material statutory dues applicable to it with the appropriate authorities during the year.

+(b) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Goods and Services Tax,Customs Duty, Professional Tax,Cess and other material statutory dues in arrears as at 31 March 2021 for a period of more than six months from the date they became payable.

-Name of the Statute Nature of dues Forum where Dispute is pending Period to which the Amount Relates (Financial Year) Amount Involved (Rs.
+Name of the Statue Nature of Dues Form where Dispute is pending Period to which the Amount Relates (Financial Year) Amount Involved (Rs.
 In Lakhs) Amount Unpaid (Rs.
-In Lakhs)

-Income Commissioner of Income Tax (Appeals) 82.60 13.02

-Tax Act, 1961 Tax 2009-10 125.58 67.31

-( 4-1) 2010-11 194.14 40.15

-2011-12 164.52 21.10

-2013-14 486.17 152.17
+In Lakhs) Income Tax Income Tax Commissioner of 2008-09 82.60 13.02 Act, 1961 Income Tax (Appeals) 2009-10 125.58 67.31 2010-11 194.14 40.15 2011-12 164.52 21.10 2013-14 486.17 152.17